ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 # Contributors

-The authors would like to thank Tom Ritter, Magnus Ahltorp and Benjamin Kaduk for valuable contributions.
+The authors would like to thank the following contributors for valuable suggestions: Ben Laurie, Benjamin Kaduk, Magnus Ahltorp, Tom Ritter.

 # ChangeLog